Mature Masculine

 The Traditionalist is what happens when conservation loses its ground in progress.
 He resists all change out of fear or comfort.
 He maintains outdated structures past their usefulness.
 He mistakes stability for stagnation and confuses preservation with resistance to all growth.

-The mature Visionary stands on two pillars: progress and conservation.
+The Mature Visionary stands on two pillars: progress and conservation.
 The Traditionalist has kept only one.
 He has conservation without openness, adaptability, or vision.
 His preservation has become rigidity because it has no movement.

 He clings to the familiar out of fear.
 He mistakes comfort for wisdom.
 He uses tradition as a shield against needed change.
 His vision has narrowed to what has been.
 He maintains structures long past their usefulness, honoring form over function.